ymunemasa/data-tutorials/tutorials/hortonworks/how-to-process-data-with-apache-pig-hdp2.5/tutorial.md

 A good example of a `Pig application` is the `ETL transaction model` that describes how a process will extract data from a source, transform it according to a rule set and then load it into a datastore.
 Pig can ingest data from files, streams or other sources using the User Defined Functions(UDF).
 Once it has the data it can perform select, iteration, and other transforms over the data.
 Again the UDF feature allows passing the data to more complex algorithms for the transform.
 Finally Pig can store the results into the Hadoop Data File System.

 Pig scripts are translated into a series of `MapReduce jobs` that are run on the `Apache  Hadoop cluster`.
 As part of the translation the Pig interpreter does perform optimizations to speed execution on Apache Hadoop.
 We are going to write a Pig script that will do our data analysis task.

+## What is Tez? <a id="what-is-tez"></a>

+Tez – Hindi for “speed” provides a general-purpose, highly customizable framework that creates simplifies data-processing tasks across both small scale (low-latency) and large-scale (high throughput) workloads in Hadoop.
+It generalizes the [MapReduce paradigm](#http://en.wikipedia.org/wiki/MapReduce) to a more powerful framework by providing the ability to execute a complex DAG ([directed acyclic graph](#http://en.wikipedia.org/wiki/Directed_acyclic_graph)) of tasks for a single job so that projects in the Apache Hadoop ecosystem such as Apache Hive, Apache Pig and Cascading can meet requirements for human-interactive response times and extreme throughput at petabyte scale (clearly MapReduce has been a key driver in achieving this).

 ## Our Data Processing Task <a id="our-data-processing-task"></a>